dheerajinampudi/dheerajinampudi.com/src/data/about.md

 # Currently

-I am the CTO of Propellor.ai.
-My major responsiblities includes the following
+I am the CTO at Propellor.ai.
+My major responsibilities includes the following

 ## Platform and Product responsibilites